FHA Loan Residency Requirements for Non-Citizens

 FHA requires non-permanent residents to use the property as their primary residence.
 Situations like purchasing an investment property or a vacation home are not eligible.

-DACA recipients, protected under the U.S. Department of Housing and Urban Development's Fair Housing Act, can obtain home loans.
-They can qualify for FHA loans with a minimum down payment of 3.5% and a credit score of at least 580.
 Additionally, DACA recipients can explore other mortgage options, such as conventional loans and Fannie Mae's conforming loans.
-The home-buying process for DACA recipients follows a similar path to that of other buyers, and they can begin their mortgage approval process conveniently online with Rocket Mortgage.
+The home-buying process for DACA recipients follows a similar path to that of other buyers.
 With these opportunities, DACA recipients can pursue their dreams of owning a home and establishing a stable foundation for their future.

 • DACA recipients can qualify for FHA loans and other types of mortgages.